Greek and Roman Literature

 Mario Telò obtained his B.A. and his Ph.D. at the Scuola Normale Superiore, Pisa (Italy), where from 2004 to 2007 he was a junior research fellow in Greek literature.
 His interests include Greek and Roman drama, the Greek novel, object and affect theory, and genre theory.

-Aristophanes and the Cloak of Comedy: Affect, Aesthetics and the Canon, forthcoming from University of Chicago Press.
+Aristophanes and the Cloak of Comedy: From Affect to the Canon, forthcoming from University of Chicago Press.

 Greek Comedy and the Discourse of Genres, co-edited with E. Bakola and L. Prauscello.
 Cambridge University Press, 2013

 The Titular Object: Pregnancy and Props in Plautus and Beyond (in progress)

 "Tasting Homer: Matro's Gastroaesthetic Tour Through Epic," forthcoming in K.C.
 Rudolph, ed., Taste and the Ancient Senses.
 Routledge, 2015.

 "Mad Men: Epicharmus, Odysseus and the Poetics of Desertion," forthcoming in MD.

 "Migrating Texts: Roman Comedy and the Poetics of Adaptation," forthcoming in M. Dinter, ed., The Cambridge Companion to Roman Comedy.
 Cambridge University Press, 2015.

 "On the Sauce: Cratinus, Cyclopic Poetics and the Roiling Sea of Epic," Arethusa 47, 2014, 303-20.